karsthammer/chef-errbit/README.md

 License and Author
 ==================

-Author:: [Sachin Sagar Rai](http://nepalonrails.com) millisami@gmail.com
+Author:: [Karst Hammer](http://karsthammer.nl) k.hammer@youngcapital.nl

-Copyright 2013
+Copyright 2015

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.